AI-Security-Research-Group/Behavioral-Observations/README.md

-# code-interpreter-research
+# GPT-Behavioral-Observations
-This repository is dedicated to research and observations related to code interpreters in GPTs.
+This repository is dedicated to general research observations from the available GPTs over internet.